Applications for the 2024 Creative Arts Fellowships are now closed. Applications for the 2025 Fellowships program will open on 12 March 2024.

-- give a live-streamed public presentation highlighting the use of the collections and progress of work at the end of the residency
+- give a live-streamed public presentation or performance highlighting the use of the collections and progress of work at the end of the residency.

 - provide a report within one month of the agreed end date of the Fellowship outlining their experience, which will be used by the Library to review, report on, and promote the Fellowships.

 For further information: email@example.com or +61 2 6262 1099.